-Addenda are changes and improvements to the WELL Building Standard to help clarify, correct, interpret or provide alternative language for requirements.
+Addenda are changes and improvements to the WELL Building Standard to help clarify, correct, interpret or amend requirements.
 Project teams are held to the addenda published prior to their project’s registration date.
-We recommended that project teams also follow addenda published after their registration date, as they provide helpful and timely clarifications.
+We encourage project teams to also follow addenda published after their registration date, as they provide new pathways to certification and helpful, timely clarifications.

-Addenda includes corrections, interpretations, alternative adherence paths, and verification types.
+Addenda include amendments, interpretations, alternative adherence paths (AAPs), equivalencies, and verification types.

-- Corrections are changes and improvements to the WELL Building Standard language itself.
+- Amendments are changes to the language of the WELL Building Standard.

-- Interpretations are precedent-setting formal inquiries that can be applied to all future WELL projects.
+- Interpretations are precedent-setting formal inquiries that can be applied to WELL projects.

-- Alternative adherence paths and equivalencies include proposals submitted by project teams and reviewed by GBCI and IWBI.
-Published alternative adherence paths and equivalencies may be used and applied to any project.
+- Alternative adherence paths (AAP) and equivalencies include proposals submitted by project teams and reviewed by GBCI and IWBI.
+Published AAPs offer new pathways to achieve WELL features.